Valery-Dm/restjdbc/readme.md

 Swagger REST
 > https://localhost:8443/v2/api-docs

-There will be a warning about untrusted certificate when first entering the site.
+There will be a warning about untrusted certificate when entering the site first time.
-The certificate is custom made, so it's normal behavior.
+The certificate is custom made, so the behavior is expected.
 Allow to continue.

 To stop the server type Ctrl+C combination in terminal window or just close the terminal.